barr-israel/barrcodes/content/posts/1brc_part1/index.md

 - `rustc-hash::FxHashMap`: improved the run time to **34.8 seconds**.
 - `hashbrown::hash_map::HashMap`: improved the run time to **35.3 seconds**.

-I also tried `nohash-hasher::NoHashHasher` which does not actually do any hashing and just passes the `u64` as the hash, which can be useful when the keys are already random, but it worsened the run time to **103 seconds**
+I also tried `nohash-hasher::NoHashHasher` which does not actually do any hashing and just passes the `u64` as the hash, which can be useful when the keys are already random, but since the keys are not random, this very weak "hash" function worsened the run time to **103 seconds**

 So I'll continue with `FxHashMap`.

-## Mapping Is Faster Than Reading(In This Case) - 27.7 seconds
+## Mapping Is Faster Than Reading (In This Case) - 27.7 seconds

 Up until now I relied on `BufReader` to get the data from the file, one common alternative way to read data from a file is using `mmap`.
 `mmap` is a system call that maps a file into memory, making it appear to the program as a big array that can be read directly, it can even map files much larger than the system memory can contain.
 Of course, the file is not copied into system memory until it is needed, but that part is handled by the operating system during page faults.
-To use `mmap` in Rust, you can use a crate such as `memmap` or its replacement, `mememap2`, or you can the call `mmap` system call directly via the `libc` crate, like `memmap` and `memmap2` do:
+To use `mmap` in Rust, you can use a crate such as `memmap` or its replacement, `memmap2`, or you can call `mmap` system call directly via the `libc` crate, like `memmap` and `memmap2` do:

 ```rust
 // use_mmap.rs